tallybark/dob/docs/concepts.rst

      But the application experience will be slightly different between the two approaches.

-Ongoing Fact
+Active Fact
-   An *ongoing* (or *endless*) Fact has no end time, and its start time is at or after all other Facts' end times.
+   An *active* Fact has no end time, and its start time is at or after all other Facts' end times.

-   There can be at most one ongoing Fact in the data store, and if it exists, it's the latest Fact timewise amongst all others.
+   There can be at most one active Fact in the data store, and, if it exists, it is the latest Fact chronologically.

    - In Legacy Hamster, the user could save any Fact without an end time.
-     And sometimes the application did so by accident (read: bug).
+     And sometimes the application did so by accident (*read: bug*).
      But having more than one unclosed Fact wreaks havoc when trying to do interesting things with the data, such as generating reports, or compiling statistics.
-So ``dob`` imposes a limit of one such open-ended Fact.
+As such, |dob|_ imposes a limit of one such open-ended Fact.
-     Also, when upgrading a legacy database, ``dob`` will close any open Facts it finds (making them *momentaneous* Facts instead).
+     Also, when upgrading a legacy database, |dob|_ will close any open Facts it finds (making them *momentaneous* Facts instead).

+     - An active Fact might also be considered *endless* or *ongoing*, but an endless or ongoing Fact is not necessarily the active Fact.
+       An endless or ongoing Fact simply does not have an end time, and in legacy Hamster, there could be many of these.

-   - In stalled |hamster-cli|_, the ongoing Fact was instead called the *temporary fact*, or *tmp_fact*, and it was pickled and saved to a file on the file system, rather than stored in the database alongside other Facts.
+   - In stalled |hamster-cli|_, the active Fact was instead called the *temporary fact*, or *tmp_fact*, and it was pickled and saved to a file on the file system, rather than stored in the database alongside other Facts.
 We shall speak of this imprudence no further.